jquery/api.jqueryui.com/pages/theming/stacking-elements.md

 * If a value is provided for the `appendTo` option, then append the stacking element to the specified element.
 * If the `appendTo` option is set to `null` (default), then the widget should walk up the DOM from the associated element.
-For example, the autocomplete menu is appended to the DOM, and the walking starts from the associated input element.
+For example, when the autocomplete menu is appended to the DOM, the walking starts from the associated input element.
   * If an element with the `ui-front` class is found, append to that element.
   * If no element with the `ui-front` class is found, append to the body.
 * The stacking element must also have `position` set to `relative`, `absolute`,